CSV Import FAQ

 What is the difference between the following advanced options: Overwrite Sublists and Overwrite Missing Fields?

-Both of these options apply to updates, and are not enabled by default, but one option applies at the sublist level and the other applies at the field level.
+Both options apply to updates and are disabled by default, but one works at the sublist level and the other at the field level.

-The Overwrite Sublists option applies to all data in sublists that have fields mapped for an import job.
-When this option is enabled, CSV file data for any sublists with mapped fields completely replaces any existing sublist data in NetSuite.
-If this option is not enabled, CSV file sublist data either selectively updates or appends to existing sublist data.
+Overwrite Sublists applies to all data in sublists with mapped fields.
+When enabled, CSV file data for any sublists with mapped fields completely replaces any existing sublist data in NetSuite.
+If disabled, CSV file sublist data either selectively updates or appends to existing sublist data.

 Related Topics